 When courses within a major or minor are listed as subject to waiver, and the adviser has approved the waiver, the political science elective credit hours required in that block are increased by four.

-The department offers two excellent paralegal education programs; a paralegal bachelor’s degree and a paralegal post-baccalaureate certificate.
+The department offers three excellent paralegal education programs; a paralegal associates degree, a paralegal baccalaureate degree and a paralegal post-baccalaureate certificate.
 Both degree curricula consist of in-depth legal specialty classes along with a general basic education.
 Students in this curriculum may be in college for the first time or may have some previous college experience.

 The post-baccalaureate certificate program is offered for students who have already earned a bachelor's degree from an accredited four-year college or university.
 These students can usually complete the program in one year, attending full-time.